opencontrol/compliance-masonry/docs/masonry-for-the-compliance-literate.md

 The goal is not just to be able to create documentation in an automated fashion, but to be able to validate that the systems meet the controls as described in an automated way too.
 Compliance Masonry templates can run [executable specifications](https://en.wikipedia.org/wiki/Behavior-driven_development#Behavioral_specifications) which are used to continuously monitor that systems behave in the way they’re documented.

-Hopefully this gives you a better sense of the use case and goals of Compliance Masonry—please reach out to cloud-gov-support@gsa.gov with any questions!
+Hopefully this gives you a better sense of the use case and goals of Compliance Masonry—please [reach out](https://github.com/opencontrol/discuss/issues/new) with any questions!